 The clinical trial process is lengthy due to a number of factors including regulatory requirements by the FDA.
-Typically, a new drug spends eight years in clinical trials before becoming available to the public.
-How long a new drug spends in clinical trials depends on finding enough volunteers for the trial.
+Typically, a new drug spends eight or more years in clinical trials before becoming available to the public.
+How long a new drug spends in clinical trials can depend on our ability to find enough volunteers for the trial.
 The average drug today must be tested by 3,700 volunteers before it is approved for use by the FDA.

-Given the long, multiphase nature of clinical research, these volunteers are left without the immediate knowledge that they have made a difference.
-The purpose of the Greater Gift Initiative is to recognize and thank clinical trial volunteers by donating a vaccine to a child in need to honor their participation in a clinical trial.
+Given the long, multi-phase nature of clinical research, these volunteers are left without the immediate knowledge that they have made a difference.
+The primary purpose of the Greater Gift Initiative is to recognize and thank clinical trial volunteers and professionals by donating a vaccine to a child in need to honor their participation in a clinical trial.

 Click here to read our BLOG